lethienhoavn/banking-assistant/README.md

 * Natural language interaction with conversation memory.
 * Capable of answering questions across various domains.

-### 🧠 User-Specific Conversation Memory

-* Each user has a dedicated `ConversationBufferMemory`.
-* Maintains conversation context for more natural responses.

 ### 📊 Text-to-SQL Tool (Text2SQL)

 * Users can ask questions in natural language such as: